PodvoyskiyV/DirectoryDiscovery/README.md

 ## External modules

-1. DATETIME - used in the user interface
+1. DATETIME - used in the user interface.
-2. PYFIGLET - to create a banner and use in the user interface
+2. PYFIGLET - to create a banner and use in the user interface.
-3. REQUESTS - check for pages and directories
+3. REQUESTS - check for pages and directories.
-4. TERMCOLOR - for banner color and used in user interface.
+4. SYS - for the correct termination of the program, if the user wants to stop the search.
-5. SYS - for the correct termination of the program, if the user wants to stop the search
+5. TERMCOLOR - for banner color and used in user interface.

 ## Installation